-The NYIT Occupational Therapy Program participates in the Occupational Therapist Centralized Application Service (OTCAS) for all students applying for direct entry into the professional phase.
+The Occupational Therapy program participates in the Occupational Therapist Centralized Application Service (OTCAS) for all students applying for direct entry into the professional phase.
 All applicants for the professional phase MUST submit their applications through OTCAS to be considered for admission.
-A completed application must be received by the program from OTCAS no later than Jan.
-15. The priority application due date is Dec.
-1. Information about OTCAS can be obtained online at occas.org.
+A completed application must be received by the program from OTCAS between August 1 and October 31.
+Applications will not be accepted after the October 31 deadline.
+Information about OTCAS can be obtained online at occas.org.